 4) If, using a membership model, members could have the power to bind the Board on budgets or strategic plans, but under a designator model, designators could only force the Board to reconsider its budget or strategic plan (subject to designators’ coercive power to remove the Board, but without being able to force their will on the Board), which is preferable?

-Under this consideration, keeping in mind there’s still an ongoing discussion, a membership model would be preferable.
+At this stage and considering that there’s still an ongoing discussion on the issue, we are unable to provide an answer but would like the lawyers to keep an open mind as to continue to think of this as an open item.

 5) We have heard many comments expressing concern over lawsuits by or against designators and members if they are established as unincorporated associations with separate legal personhood from ICANN.
 We would like to understand better this concern, as we don't see these associations as fundamentally changing the exposure or risk of litigation.
 On the contrary, the proper use of an unincorporated association provides further protection against an individual participant being sued.

+This concern likely stems from several factors:

+The greater amount of power and ultimate decision-making responsibility the community will likely have.

+A belief that the current set-up of of “non-entity” Stakeholder Organizations and Advisory Committees does not subject participants to exposure or risk of litigation (in other words, that the change in structure alone creates greater exposure).

+Most participants in the ICANN community are from countries other than the US and they (along with some participants in the US) are concerned with the reputation of the US as an unduly litigious country.

+Lack of understanding of and concern about an unknown situation.

+A desire to create greater concern in other CCWG participants and thus steer the group away from certain outcomes.

+We need to be able to give reasonable assurances that community members will have no greater exposure to litigation currently, and that any new structure will provide community participants and organizations the best possible protection from litigation.